 - Know all local, state/provincial riding laws,

-- Respect your ATV, and
+- Respect your ATV,

-- Respect the environment
+- Respect the environment, and

+- You will gain the respect of others.

 We also advise you to strictly follow the recommended maintenance program as outlined.
 This preventive maintenance program is designed to ensure that all critical components on this ATV are thoroughly inspected at various intervals.